RARE OPPORTUNITY: In today’s real estate market, finding a substantial piece...Read More→

-Jones County is named after John Paul Jones, a successful early American Revolution Navel hero.
+Jones County is named after John Paul Jones, a successful early American Revolution Naval hero.
 The seven hundred square mile longleaf pine forest was surveyed into Jones County in 1826.
 Industrialists were inspired to settle in the area because of the surrounding timber which provided such an abundant natural resource.

 The Masonite Corporation began in Laurel, Mississippi in 1924.
 William Mason developed a process that converted sawmill waste into a pressed hardboard.
 Today Masonite is one of the world’s leading manufacturers of doors.